Bing Crosby: Early years

 In 1923, Crosby was invited to join a new band composed of high-school students a few years younger than himself.
 Al and Miles Rinker (brothers of singer Mildred Bailey), James Heaton, Claire Pritchard and Robert Pritchard, along with drummer Crosby, formed the Musicaladers, who performed at dances both for high school students and club-goers.
 The group performed on Spokane radio station KHQ, but disbanded after two years.
 Crosby and Al Rinker obtained work at the Clemmer Theatre in Spokane (now known as the Bing Crosby Theater).

-Crosby was initially a member of a vocal trio called The Three Harmony Aces with Al Rinker accompanying on piano from the pit, to entertain between the films.
-Crosby and Al continued at the Clemmer Theatre for several months often with three other men – Wee Georgie Crittenden, Frank McBride and Lloyd Grinnell – and they were billed The Clemmer Trio or The Clemmer Entertainers depending who performed.
+On August 14, 1925, Bing appeared at the Clemmer Theater as part of The Clemmer Trio (Frank McBride, Lloyd Grinnell and Harry Crosby) and they were shown as being presented with special stage effects.Rinker played piano in the pit.
+They continued at the theater alongside the film of the week for a very successful 12 weeks.
+They were initially billed as The Clemmer Trio and later as The Clemmer Entertainers depending on who performed.

 In October 1925, Crosby and Rinker decided to seek fame in California.
 They traveled to Los Angeles, where Bailey introduced them to her show business contacts.
-The Fanchon and Marco Time Agency hired them for thirteen weeks for the revue The Syncopation Idea starting at the Boulevard Theater in Los Angeles and then on the Loew's circuit.
+The Fanchon and Marco Time Agency hired them for 13 weeks for the revue The Syncopation Idea starting at the Boulevard Theater in Los Angeles and then on the Loew's circuit.
 They each earned $75 a week.
-As minor parts of The Syncopation Idea Crosby and Rinker started to develop as entertainers.
+As minor parts of The Syncopation Idea, Crosby and Rinker started to develop as entertainers.
 They had a lively style that was popular with college students.
 After The Syncopation Idea closed, they worked in the Will Morrissey Music Hall Revue.
-They honed their skills with Morrissey.
-When they got a chance to present an independent act, they were spotted by a member of the Paul Whiteman organization.
+They honed their skills with Morrissey, and when they got a chance to present an independent act, they were spotted by a member of the Paul Whiteman organization.

 Whiteman needed something different to break up his musical selections, and Crosby and Rinker filled this requirement.
 After less than a year in show business, they were attached to one of the biggest names.
 Hired for $150 a week in 1926, they debuted with Whiteman on December 6 at the Tivoli Theatre in Chicago.
 Their first recording, in October 1926, was "I've Got the Girl" with Don Clark's Orchestra, but the Columbia-issued record was inadvertently recorded at a slow speed, which increased the singers' pitch when played at 78 rpm.
 Throughout his career, Crosby often credited Bailey for getting him his first important job in the entertainment business.